-If a student does not take a final exam, or begins but does not complete a final exam, a grade of zero or F will be factored for that portion of the final grade.
-No makeup exams will be offered in these circumstances.
+If a student does not take a final exam, or begins but does not complete a final exam, a grade of zero or F may be factored for that portion of the final grade.
+Makeup examinations are not guaranteed for any student who does not take or does not finish a final exam.